dreamcatcher-tech/network/ideas/Interpulse/Protocol/React hooks for Side Effects.md

 setState with a function is sugar for lockState then setState, where setState releases the lock.
 Because it is fire and forget, it would need to be rerun if action processing stopped before it got to the reducer ?
 Also, if we want to throw, then for this error to make it back in, we need it to be async.
 So useState could be sync, but setState is asynchronous if you use a function ?
 If a reducer has its config to no concurrency then there can be no conflicts, but if it allows parallels then we could throw if setState was called synchronously ?
 ## Rerunning
 The dependencies changing cause a new action to be sent out on the io channel, with the produced function attached.
 Pass the function along using a global weakmap to whisper it out of the isolator and to the isolate runner.
+This also makes a way of sending back inappropriate data to other consumers, eg: progress updates, streaming data, heavy files that have no need to be chained but are used for presentation purposes.

+It is better to leave some immutable record of when it got called and when it is expected to be run.
+The isolator swarm then works its way thru these requests, running each one in turn.
+Then when the results come in, replay can have determinism ?

 Provide a `useAsync` hook which is equivalent to running the side effect every single request.
 It can be within conditionals, so long as its always the same.